 Living with a home-mate (or two) should be like canoeing, a comfortable paddling that lets everyone enjoy the scenery while headed in the direction you want to go.
+Building a good relationship is all part of finding a good housemate.
 It shouldn’t matter who owns the home.

 But it does, at least in the beginning.

 The fact that one person owns the home, while the other(s) pay rent puts the householder in the power position.
 The householder controls who lives in the space and sets the standards for the home.
 (Deb is a good example of this.)
 This power dynamic is one reason why some people immediately reject the idea of living in shared housing.
 They don’t want to be in the less-than position.
 They don’t want to lose control.
 Others may not be so keenly aware of this dynamic.
 It lies underneath the surface and shows up as concerns about privacy and agreements.